RealProHenis/ButterflyLauncher/README.md

 ## ⚠️Warning
 Windows & other antivirus software might false flag the Butterfly Launcher as a virus.<br><br>
 The Butterfly Launcher injects special code into old versions of Fortnite in order to make them playable.
-The action of injecting DLL files and SSL bypassing in order to play old Fortnite, is generally interpretted by antivirus software as a malicious action.
+The action of injecting DLL files and SSL bypassing in order to play old Fortnite, is generally interpretted by antivirus software to be a malicious action.<br><br>
 To prevent Windows from deleting the Butterfly Launcher or causing other issues, you can add an exclusion for it in Windows Security.<br>

 **NOTE:** You'll need to add an exclusion for the ButterflyLauncher.exe & also the ButterflyLauncher folder, located in the local appdata folder. *(ex.
 C:\Users\Your_Name\AppData\Local\ButterflyLauncher)* <br><br>